Updated March 20, 2026

 Grouping, GBO Small Group Time & OL Choice

-Immediately following Convocation, you will meet your Orientation Leaders and the other incoming students in your GBO small group at the Grouping event.
-You will be with this group throughout GBO.
+GBO Programming will begin on Thursday, August 20 by meeting your Orientation Leaders (OLs) and other new students in your GBO small group at Grouping.
+You will be with this group throughout GBO excluding College Programming on Monday.
 Students will engage in dialogue and community building with a small group of their peers and Orientation Leaders (OLs).
 OL Choice are times when your OLs will select programming specifically for your group.

 Bear Foundations